kabisa/theguild.nl/drafts/spice-up-your-server-side-rendered-apps-with-stimulus-and-turbolinks.md

 Note that Turbolinks originated from Ruby on Rails, but works with any server side rendering technology.
 At Kabisa we've used Turbolinks together with Elixir Phoenix for example.

 If you want to learn more about Stimulus be sure to check out its [handbook](https://stimulusjs.org/handbook/introduction).
-Refer to the [Turbolinks docs](https://github.com/turbolinks/turbolinks/#attaching-behavior-with-stimulus) for more information about using Turbolinks and Stimilus together.
+The [Turbolinks docs](https://github.com/turbolinks/turbolinks/#attaching-behavior-with-stimulus) are also excellent and even have a section on using Turbolinks together with Stimulus.

 Happy coding!